inside

 Some are not listed here.
 Contact each department for services provided by your department.

-◆ Assistants for Communication in English (ACE) (former ERIC) / Division of Global Education, IIIEE, School of Engineering, The University of Tokyo
+Target: UTokyo students and staff, especially those at Komaba Campus - Assistants for Communication in English (ACE) (Former ERIC) / Division of Global Education, IIIEE, School of Engineering

-- International students at the University of Tokyo who have been trained as writing tutors provide guidance and feedback on the writing skills of students and staff at the University of Tokyo for scientific theses in English (such as presentations at academic conferences, articles published in academic journals, etc.) and career-related documents (such as resumes and documents for studying abroad).
+UTokyo International students who have been trained as writing tutors provide guidance and feedback on the writing skills of UTokyo students and staff for scientific theses in English (such as presentations at academic conferences, articles published in academic journals, etc.) and career-related documents (such as resumes and documents for studying abroad).

-◆『UTokyo Writing Resources』site / The Office for Advancement of Research Administrators
+- UTokyo Writing Resources / The Office for Advancement of Research Administrators

 ◆ Writing Support as class subjects

-- "UTokyo Online Course Catalogue" : Search by keywords such as "academic writing"
+- Search by keywords such as "academic writing"

 I.4.
 Participate in training sessions